 Traveling Across State Lines to Commit Sex Act

-An individual who is found guilty to have crossed state lines to commit sex acts may be punished according to the laws of the state he came from as well as the state wherein he committed the sex crime.
+An individual who is found guilty to have crossed state lines to commit sex acts may be punished according to the laws of the state he came from as well as the state where he committed the sex crime.
 Most sex crimes committed in California are charged as felonies.
-Sex crimes in the state of California include all forms of illegal sexual activity such as:
+Sex crimes in the state of California include all forms of illegal sexual activity, such as:

 - Rape (a felony, which has many variations depending on the case in question)